 2. UNIQUE EXPERIENCES

-One positive about traveling during a big holiday is getting to experience things that you normally wouldn’t during the off season.
+One positive about traveling in China during a big holiday is getting to experience things that you normally wouldn’t during the off season.
 For example, every spring Yuyuantan Park holds a Cherry Blossom Festival.
 It’s a gorgeous time to take in the beauty of the cherry blossom trees.
 You can walk around and take photos, take a guided boat tour on the lake, vendors sell food and ice cream in the shape of cherry blossoms; it’s a unique experience you would miss out on if you weren’t traveling during May Holiday.
 And if parks aren’t your thing, you can walk down any street during the evening and find a group of performers doing some colorful, traditional Chinese dance.
 In the nutshell, because it is a time of celebration, there is always something interesting happening around every corner.

 3. PLAN STRATEGICALLY